 A repository of data that has undergone ETL (Extract, Transform, Load) processing, which may include information management and governance, for the purpose of integrating data from diverse sources and making it easier to analyze.

 This typically refers to the act of clicking on a total to view the more granular data that gave rise to it, but there are additional ways to view related data that may also be referred to as a drilldown.
 It’s possible to drill laterally from a single, non-aggregate record and to a related report featuring information about that same record.
 Drilldowns may also be conditionalized and/or layered one on top of the other such that they go several reports deep.

 ETL (Extract, Transform, Load) is the process by which raw, transactional data is manipulated and ported into a data warehouse.
-There are standalone ETL tools as well as full-stack ETL tools that come with BI solutions, as thoughtful data preparation is critical to a successful BI implementation.
+Thoughtful data preparation is critical to a successful BI implementation.

 Canned reports equipped with customizable settings such as sorts, filters, parameters, and styling options.
 Their core definitions cannot be altered.

 Congratulations!
-You should have your short list of potential vendors and be ready to make your final decision.
+You should have your fully-evaluated short list of embedded analytics vendors and be ready to make your final decision.